mienxiu/mienxiu.github.io/_posts/2021-05-22-how-kubelet-garbage-collection-fails.md

 4. The new pods are evicted and the node gets tainted with `NoSchedule`.
 5. The newly pulled image is deleted too to meet the low threshold.
 6. After a while, the taint is deleted.
-7. `kube-controller-manager` reattempts to create a new pod in place of the evicted nodes, **go back to step 2**.
+7. `kube-controller-manager` reattempts to create a new pod in place of the evicted pods, **go back to step 2**.

 This eventually falls in **an infinite loop**.
 As a result, you can see a bunch of bewildered pods.